kevinweber/lazy-load-for-videos/readme.txt

 = 2.1.2 =
 * Improvement: Support every kind of post type.
+* Fix/new feature: By default, max resolution is only used when a singular post/page is displayed.
+Users can choose to also load high quality thumbnails on archives and other pages using a "force" checkbox.
 * Fix: Replaced '<?=' with '<?php echo'.
 * Improvement: Use not minified JavaScript files when SCRIPT_DEBUG is true (defined in wp-config.php).
 * Added version number to scripts.